Louis Lafair

 Product Manager

-He has previously worked at wikiHow and Genius.
+He previously worked at wikiHow and Genius.

 He has also developed an AI that can beat him at Pathwayz, his own board game.